Co-Curricular Club Expo

 Resolutions is generally for students in Years 11-13 only.
 There may be younger students invited to audition, at the discretion of Mrs Charlton.
 Resolutions sings a wide variety of music and performs to a very high standard.
 Check out some performances here.

-You need to love to sing, be willing to work hard with a fantastic group of like-minded young women.
+You need to love to sing, be willing to work hard with a fantastic group of like-minded young wahine.
 An ability to read music and singing lessons are useful, but not essential.
 You do not need to have been in Rangi Voices.

 The group size limited to a maximum of 30.
 An audition is required – you will be asked to sing a verse of the National Anthem, Mrs Charlton will also check your vocal range.